Senior Design: Robotic Arm with Kinect Interface – Detailed Report (long post)

 It…could use some work.
 But it opens up the possibility of incorporating sensors into the project so that it could interact with the environment more effectively.

 Well that’s it.
 I hope you liked the project.
 I certainly enjoyed making it, and learned so much in the process.
-The entire thing will be documented more heavily as required by the Senior Design course, and we will include all the code, schematics, etc in order to replicate the project.
-For now, I’ll just leave the code here:
+You can find the code posting here: https://github.com/pyeh9/Kinect-Controlled-Arm.

 …oh and what’s this!?